Mara (Doctor Who): Television

 Doctor Who is a long-running British science-fiction television series that began in 1963.
 It stars its protagonist, The Doctor, an alien who travels through time and space in a ship known as the TARDIS, as well as their travelling companions.
-When the Doctor dies, they are able to undergo a process known as "regeneration", completely changing the Doctor's appearance and personality.
+When the Doctor dies, they can undergo a process known as "regeneration", completely changing the Doctor's appearance and personality.
 Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.

 The Mara is a gestalt entity that preys upon beings via their dreams, often utilising the form of a snake to do so.
 It is non-corporeal, and dwells within a realm known as "The Dark Places of the Inside", having been created through the darkness present in the hearts of humans.
 Bound to existing outside the universe, the Mara frequently attempts to possess others to escape its prison.

 The Mara first appeared in the 1982 episode Kinda.
 The Fifth Doctor and his companions Nyssa, Tegan and Adric encounter the Mara on the planet Deva Loka.
 When Tegan falls asleep near wind chimes on Deva Loka, she becomes possessed by the Mara.
 It soon leaves her and possesses a native Kinda named Aris, who begins to stir up the normally peaceful tribe of Kinda people against an expedition of human colonists who are also present on Deva Loka.
-The Doctor is able to prevent the humans detonating a bomb which would have killed many Kinda and manages to trap the Mara in a circle of mirrors.
+The Doctor is able to prevent the humans from detonating a bomb which would have killed many Kinda and manages to trap the Mara in a circle of mirrors.
 The Mara is so evil that it cannot bear to see its own reflection, and thus is driven away from the planet.